 This page covers motorcycles and motorcyclists from both the land of the long white cloud and the lucky country.

 Famous names like Phil Irving, John Britten, W.O.
-Bentley and Harry Hawker are mentioned.
+Bentley (born in UK to Australian parents), Jack Findlay and Harry Hawker are mentioned.

 Sun Motorcycles, mentions the Waratah and E.W.B.